Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: Method used to validate PAS

 \section{Method used to validate PAS}

-In a real design procedure for a maritime structure, HF CFD simulations would need to be performed for new wave events (or a few events) at every iteration in \ref{st:hfresp} to obtain the required HF loads.
-In the present validation study, however, we circumvent this requirement: rather than running CFD simulations, we extract the corresponding HF load responses directly from a validation dataset for each selected wave event at every iteration.
-This allows us to focus on validating the statistical framework of the PAS method without mixing it with CFD load prediction accuracy (following the same approach used in \cite{VS2025} for AS).
-We have shown before that accurate HF wave event impact loads can be obtained with CFD (see e.g., \cite{BHV2020,VMSHKSG2021}).
+In a practical design procedure for a maritime structure, HF CFD simulations or experiments would need to be performed for new wave events at every iteration in \ref{st:hfresp} to obtain the required HF loads.
+In the present validation study, however, we circumvent this requirement: rather than running CFD simulations, we extract the corresponding HF load responses directly from the validation datasets for each selected wave event.
+This allows us to validate the statistical framework of PAS without mixing it with CFD load prediction accuracy (following the same approach used in \cite{VS2025} for AS).
+Earlier studies have shown before that accurate HF wave event impact loads can be obtained with CFD (see \Cref{sec:LFHF}).

 For cases 1 and 2, obtaining identical deterministic wave inputs for the LF and HF variables was straightforward.
-For cases 3 and 4, this was achieved by combining experimentally measured waves recorded next to the ferry, propagated to the vessel's centre of gravity, with the linear frequency-domain potential flow database of RWE response functions.
-This ensured that the wave phasing of the LF RWE time traces closely matched that of the experimental waves.
-These simulations were previously carried out for \cite{VBS2024}, where the full procedure is described in detail.
+For cases 3 and 4, this was achieved by combining experimentally measured waves recorded next to the ferry (propagated to the vessel's centre of gravity), with the linear frequency-domain potential flow database of RWE response functions.
+This ensured that the wave phasing of the LF time traces closely matched that of the experimental waves.
+These simulations were previously performed in \cite{VBS2024}, where the full procedure is described in detail.